metno/emep-ctm/Subrun.rst

 If PollName is not specified at all, all pollutants are included (therefore all pollutants from emis_inputlist(2)%name will be included).
 The specified pollutants must already be defined in ``CM_EmisFiles.inc``.
-NOTE: the PollName functionality is not working in version rv4_32!
+NOTE: the PollName functionality does not work in version rv4_32!
 It is possible to disregard the "lonlat" reductions introduced by ``femis.dat`` for specific emissions.
 To do this use the "use_lonlat_femis" flag.
 Example: switch off emissions covering one region from ``Emis_GLOB_05.nc`` as specified by femis, and replace the emissions in that data using ``emislist.POLL``